philippabele/hexagonale-architecture/tutorial/lab2/Lab2.md

 ![Dependency injection](../img/di.png)

-Relevant types of dependency injection by example:
+Relevant types of dependency injection by example with java and spring:

 ```java